ScottWhittaker/ionic-custom-bar-heights/README.md

 heights for subheaders, footers and subfooters without affecting the defaults.
 If you are not familiar with ionic you can [get started here](http://ionicframework.com/getting-started/).

+See the [demo](http://scottwhittaker.github.io/ionic-custom-bar-heights) and test in [device mode](https://developer.chrome.com/devtools/docs/device-mode) for the best experience.

 ## tl;dr

 Grab the `scss/_custom-bars.scss` partial and include it in your app.
 Example templates can be found in